-Strategic review and allocation (through specific limits/thresholds) by category at the level of the entity does circumvent this risk.
-Setting limits on concentration of issuers also reduces the risk.
-The Company has a low tolerance for spread risk and has set out a defined Investment Policy to limit exposure by credit rating and concentration limits of counterparties.
+Strategic review and allocation (through specific limits/thresholds) by category at the level of the entity, as well as setting limits on the concentration of issuers, reduces the risk.
+Absorbing the impact via contribution to benefits also allows reducing the impact.